andrewlalis/Concord/README.md

 ## Server CLI

 As mentioned briefly, the server supports a basic command-line-interface with some commands.
-You can show which commands are available via the `help` command.
-The following is a list of some of the most useful commands and a description of their functionality:
+You can show the commands that are available via the `help` command.

-- `add-channel <name>` Adds a new channel to the server with the given name.
-Channel names cannot be blank, and they cannot be duplicates of an existing channel name.
-- `remove-channel <name>` Removes a channel.
-- `list-clients` Shows a list of all connected clients.
-- `stop` Stops the server, disconnecting all clients.

 Each server uses a single [Nitrite](https://www.dizitart.org/nitrite-database/#what-is-nitrite) database to hold messages and other information.